 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
 BAMM, with a relative strength of 84, fails this test.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
 These rates for BAMM (65.06% for EPS, and 1.79% for Sales) are not good enough to pass.

 BAMM's insiders should own at least 10% (they own 55.56% ) of the company's outstanding shares which is extremely attractive since the minimum requirement is 10%.
 A high percentage indicates that the insiders are confident that the company will do well.

 CASH FLOW FROM OPERATIONS: [FAIL]

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-BAMM's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.
+BAMM's free cash flow of $-0.01 per share fails this test.

 PROFIT MARGIN CONSISTENCY: [FAIL]